Skip to main content

 To the surprise of absolutely no one, the record-breaking number of illegal immigrants who poured into the US on President Joe Biden’s watch triggered a spike in home prices and rent, according to a new working paper published by the Federal Reserve Bank of Dallas.

 Fed economists who authored the study found that the “unprecedented boom in unauthorized immigration… raised local house prices and rents without expanding housing supply, consistent with a housing demand shock in the face of short-run inelastic supply.”
-The department noted that the paper is a “preliminary [draft] circulated for professional comment” and the details therein “do not necessarily reflect the views of the Federal Reserve Bank of Dallas or the Federal Reserve System.”
+The authors noted that the paper is a “preliminary [draft] circulated for professional comment” and the details therein “do not necessarily reflect the views of the Federal Reserve Bank of Dallas or the Federal Reserve System.”

 Illegal Immigrants and American Housing